-Action: CEL, based on current research, recommends that students spend a minimum of 20-25 hours/semester engaging in the service work that is required in the course.
+Action: CEL recommends that students spend a minimum of 20-25 hours/semester engaging in the service work required in the course.

 Reflection: Learning is accomplished, not simply by doing, but rather by reflecting on what one has done.
-Reflection requires taking time after the service work is completed to actively think about/write about/process the experience in terms of personal insights, community issues, and the academic objectives of the course.
+Reflection requires taking time before, during, and after the service work to think about/write about/process the experience in terms of personal insights, community issues, and the academic objectives of the course.

 The following 10 principles should be kept in mind in implementing a service-learning pedagogy in an academic course.

 - Academic credit is for learning, not for service

 - Do not compromise academic rigor

 - Establish criteria for the selection of community service placements

 - Provide educationally sound mechanisms to harvest the community learning